Home Warranty When Buying a House: Buyer & Seller Guide

 Seller-Paid Home Warranties

 Sellers frequently pay for home warranties as a strategic selling tool.
-In 2026, seller-paid warranties cost approximately $500-$700 for a comprehensive 12-month plan.
-Sellers offer home warranties for several compelling reasons:
+In 2026, seller-paid warranties typically cost between $400 and $700 for a comprehensive 12-month plan, with many providers offering free listing-period coverage in exchange for buying the buyer's plan at closing.
+For more on this approach, see our guide on home warranties for sellers.

 Pros